Yaarn/yaarn.github.io/pages/agency/getting-started/logging-in.md

 ![Login link](/assets/images/login-link.png)

-Click the link in your email and you’re in!
+Click the link in your email and you're in!